Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Calculation of Equilateral Pentagon

 Starting with $4$ roots of $x_5$ from $16x_5^4+8x_5^3-8x_5^2+1$, we may successively find the roots of all $11$ variables.
 The total number of solutions is $8$.

 So far, the calculation has been symbolic.
 Therefore we may get numerical values to arbitrary accuracy.
-Then we use the numerical values to extract real solutions.
-This can be done by calculating the numerical values up to 1000 digits, and require that the first 500 digits of the imaginary part to be all zero.
+Then we use the numerical values to exclude non-real solutions.
+This can be done by calculating the numerical values with sufficiently many digits, and require that the first enough number of digits of the imaginary part to be all zero.
 For Case 1.1($A1$), 4 of 8 solutions are not real.

-For the real solutions, since we have included $x_i^2+y_i^2-1$ in the polynomial ideal, the real value pairs $x_i,y_i$ uniquely determine five angles within the interval $(0,2\pi)$.
-Then we verify that the angle sums at vertices must be $2\pi$.
+For the real solutions, by $0<a<\pi$, the value $t=\cos a$ uniquely determines $a$.
+Moreover, since we have included $x_i^2+y_i^2-1$ in the polynomial ideal, the real value pairs $x_i,y_i$ uniquely determine five angles within the interval $(0,2\pi)$.
+Then we verify that the angle sums of all vertices are $2\pi$.
 For example, we have the following angles for one real solution of Case 1.1($A1$)

 We calculate the angle sums for Case 1.1

 and get $4\pi$ instead of $2\pi$.
 Altogether, $3$ real solutions fail this angle sum test.
 The only real solution passing the test is